mazwat/mazwat.github.io/research-week-ws.md

 4. Develop a basic prototype of your game (one level) in Unity that uses the specification outlined in the document.

 5. Your game should employ the class structure and hierarchy from your document.
-6. Please use the following assets (see below) in your game - [Kenney Assets](https://kenney.nl/assets?s=platformer)
+6. Use the following assets (see below) in your game - [Kenney Assets](https://kenney.nl/assets?s=platformer)

 7. Deliverables for week 5 workshop:
-	8. A document that plots the relationship between your classes
+	- A **document** that plots the relationship between your classes
-8. You should bring a working game in Unity to the workshop where you can demonstrate the construction of your classes and objects in your game to the group.
+	- You should bring a **working game in Unity to the workshop** where you can demonstrate the construction of your classes and objects in your game to the group.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ4NDYwNDYxM119
+eyJoaXN0b3J5IjpbMjI4MzY3OTkxXX0=
 -->